-How do you stay happy and positive when you don’t have access to any of the means to carry out positive mindset exercises?
-Well, you quickly pick up a positive quote and recite it as a positive affirmation mantra.
+But how do you keep a positive mind when you don’t have anyone to pull you out of hopelessness?
+Well, you can quickly pick up a positive mind quote and recite it as a positive affirmation mantra.

 Handling Rejections: Rejections are unmistakable cracks in your perfect image of an imperfect world.

-- Also, do not expect worse things to happen further when faced with one rejection.
-Waiting for bad things to happen narrows down your mindset towards negativity.
+Also, do not expect worse things to happen further when faced with one rejection.
+Waiting for bad things to happen pulls down your mind’s attitude towards negativity.

 And the failed goals leave us frustrated and demoralized.

-A positive mindset is a mental and emotional outlook that aims for a good future on the other side of a tough present.
+- 9. A positive mindset is a mental and emotional outlook that aims for a good future on the other side of a tough present. — Unknown

 Sometimes, what makes you act negatively is a memory of a bad day, a negative situation, a cynical person, or a guilt-ridden mistake from your past.
-These force you into having negative feelings.
+These force you deep into negative emotions.

-Words can change your mindset: If you are in the habit of describing your workday as busy, chaotic, rough, then you should be ready to feel their effects in other areas of your life.
+Words can change your mindset: If you are in the habit of describing your workday as busy, chaotic, or rough, then you should be ready to feel their effects in other areas of your life.
 When you continually describe your leisure experiences as tiring, colorless, and soul-sapping, your brain settles into an overall negative pattern.

 Soon you find your other life experiences have become insipid, chaotic, and bad.

-Life is full of responsibilities, big and small.
-Each day you have to hurtle from one crisis to another.
+Change your words: Life is full of responsibilities, big and small.
+Each day, you have to hurtle from one crisis to another.

 Your life is full of these things that you have to do.
-But what if you change your viewpoint?
-What if you see these burdens of daily life as things life has blessed you with?
+But what if you change your viewpoint and see your burdens as things that life has blessed you with?
 You could say to yourself:

-- You felt blessed to wake up today, so you savored this morning in its simple glory.
+I felt blessed to wake up today, so I savored it in all its simplicity.

-- You felt blessed to have your breakfast and go to work, so you packed some food for a homeless person.
+I felt fortunate to be able to eat breakfast and go to work, so I prepared some food for a homeless person.

-- You feel blessed to go shopping for clothes and pay for your insurance, why not feel generous enough to donate some to a charitable cause?
+I felt thankful for being able to shop for clothes and pay for insurance; why not be generous enough to donate some to a charitable cause?

 But if people choose to go easy on that, they could spare a thought about others who are not as blessed or privileged as them — and do a bit for them.
 You can do that, right?